solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program-advanced.md

 ---
-title: Token burning and Delegation
+title: Token Burning and Delegation
 objectives:
   - Understand why and how to burn tokens
   - Allow a token holder to allocate a limited amount of tokens to another